Find Affordable College Courses

 413 Yearly Graduations

 The 6th most popular school in the country for law majors who are seeking their doctor's degree is American University.
 Each year, around 14,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,542 per year, while in-state graduate students, on average, pay $37,447 per year.
-The law program at American University awarded 413 doctor's degrees during the 2020-2021 school year.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+The average in-state tuition for full-time undergraduates is $55,724 per year, while in-state graduate students, on average, pay $32,224 per year.
+During the most recent year for which we have data, 413 people received their doctor's degree in law from The American University.
+Of these students, 70% were women and 37% were members of underrepresented racial-ethnic groups.
+Those who complete their doctor's degree in law at American University make a median salary of 64,854.

 411 Yearly Graduations

 The 7th most popular school in the country for law majors who are seeking their doctor's degree is Western Michigan University Thomas M. Cooley Law School.
 Each year, around 900 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 411 doctor's degrees were handed out to law majors at WMU-Cooley Law School.
-About 61% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 411 people received their doctor's degree in law from WMU-Cooley Law School.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+Those who complete their doctor's degree in law at Western Michigan University Thomas M. Cooley Law School make a median salary of 64,854.

 #8